ramiror/spanglish/README.md

 Late you chirped | You were too slow, someone won you over They eary rose you | You were too slow, someone won you over Your are the most | You are the best
+You put on the hat | You are a party pooper

 ## English -> Spanish